David Bowie Beckenham Arts Lab The Chronology

 🎤 Artist: David Bowie

 🗒️ Notes: Bowie performs at the Beckenham Arts Lab.
-This session is notable for being recorded on a domestic tape recorder, portions of which have appeared on various releases.
+The session is recorded on a domestic tape recorder, with portions later appearing on official releases.

 📅 1969-09-29